rstropek-teaching/ng-todo-list-quiz-4ahif-MHinterdorfer/readme.md

 1. As a user, I want to get a list of all my todo items.
 The list has to contain at least the description, the assigned person (if there is one) and the done-flag. :white_check_mark:

-1. As a user, I want to be able to filter the list of todo items so that I only see the items that are *undone*.
+1. As a user, I want to be able to filter the list of todo items so that I only see the items that are *undone*. :white_check_mark:

 1. As a user, I want to be able to filter the list of todo items so that I only see the items that are assigned to me.